 The annual EGU General Assembly, the largest geosciences meeting in Europe, brings together thousands of scientists from all over the world into one meeting covering all disciplines of the Earth, planetary and space sciences.
 It provides an opportunity for journalists and science writers to talk to researchers, learn about new developments and find out about the latest discoveries in a variety of areas, such as climate, space and planetary science missions, natural disasters, and seafloor exploration.

-In addition to scientists, the EGU also hosts journalists and organises press conferences in a dedicated Press Centre at the meeting.
-Media registration, which gives access to the Press Centre as well as all scientific sessions, is available to journalists, freelance science writers and public information officers of all nations free of charge.
+The EGU hosts journalists and organises press conferences in a dedicated Press Centre at the meeting.
+Media registration, which gives access to the Press Centre as well as all scientific sessions, is available to journalists, freelance science writers and public information officers free of charge.

-Facilities at the Press Centre include a room for press conferences, an open lounge for catering and a working room equipped with a PC, printer, photocopy machine, telephone and fax.
-Microphones, speakers and other technical material are also available on request.
-Journalists can also book quiet side rooms for interviews or detailed briefings.
+Facilities at the Press Centre include a room for press conferences, an open lounge for catering, and a working room equipped with a PC, a printer, telephone and a photocopy machine.
+There are also several side rooms available for interviews, equipped with noise reduction material.